-Named Executive Officer Life and Disabilities Insurance Premiums (\$) Contributions to Qualified Defined Contribution Plans (\$) Car Allowance(\$) Tax Preparation, Legal and Financial Planning Fees(\$) Relocation(\$) Severance Payments(\$) Use of Corporate Aircraft (\$) ^(a) Income Tax Gross-Up (\$) ^(b)

-Scott L. Thompson 3,102 11,200 10,000 174,496 9,046

-Bhaskar Rao 2,950 11,200 10,000

-Richard W. Anderson 2,980 11,200 10,000

-David Montgomery 21,579 51,018 19,893

-Scott J. Vollet 2,937 11,200 10,000
+Named Executive Officer Life and Disabilities Insurance Premiums (\$) Contributions to Qualified Defined Contribution Plans (\$) Car Allowance(\$) Tax Preparation, Legal and Financial Planning Fees(\$) Relocation (\$) Severance Payments (\$) Use of Corporate Aircraft (\$) ^(a) Income Tax Gross- Up (\$) ^(b) Scott L. Thompson 3,102 11,200 1 1 174,496 9,046 Bhaskar Rao 2,950 11,200 1 10,000 I I I Richard W. Anderson 2,980 11,200 I 10,000 ı 1 I 1 David Montgomery 21,579 51,018 19,893 1 I Scott J. Vollet 2,937 11,200 l 10,000 I I I 1

-- a.
-Corporate aircraft use is governed by a Corporate Aircraft Policy adopted by the Compensation Committee in connection with the Company's decision to allow members of the Board and executive team to use company-owned, chartered or leased aircraft.
+- Board and executive team to use company-owned, chartered or leased aircraft.
 Pursuant to SEC rules, certain uses of corporate aircraft, including commuting from an executive's personal residence to its headquarters in a different city, is considered "personal" and thus must be disclosed as a perquisite.
-For 2019, \$105,564 of Mr. Thompson's use of Company aircraft was comprised of commuting flights. - b.
-The Company does not provide for United States Federal, State or local income tax gross-ups relating to imputed income to employees except in limited circumstances.
+For 2019, \$105,564 of Mr. Thompson's use of Corporate aircraft use is governed by a Corporate Aircraft Policy adopted by the Compensation Committee in connection with the Company's decision to allow members of the Company aircraft was comprised of commuting flights. a. - The Company does not provide for United States Federal, State or local income tax gross-ups relating to imputed income to employees except in limited circumstances.
 The Company does provide for such gross-ups in certain circumstances under its Corporate Aircraft Policy.
-The total amount of such gross-ups during 2019 was \$9,046. - (4) Mr. Montgomery's salary and Non-Equity Incentive Plan Compensation are paid in British Pounds (£) and are converted to United States Dollars (\$) using the spot rate on the last business day of each year.
+The total amount of such gross-ups during 2019 was \$9,046. Ъ. - Mr. Montgomery's salary and Non-Equity Incentive Plan Compensation are paid in British Pounds (£) and are converted to United States Dollars (\$) using the spot rate on the last business day of each year.
 The variation in Mr. Montgomery's salary year-to-year is due to variation in the conversion rate.
+4 opportunities are described in the Compensation Discussion and Analysis section of this Proxy Statement under "2019 Compensation Actions - 2019 Annual Incentive The following table provides information about annual and long-term incentive award opportunities granted to our NEOs during 2019.
+These incentive award Program" and "2019 Compensation Actions - 2019 Annual Long-Term Incentive Grants (Regular Annual Grants)".